keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/components/metrics-operator/_index.md

 that provide insights into the health and performance of the application and infrastructure.

-While Kubernetes does have two metrics servers, they have limitations, especially that their custom and external APIs only allow you to use a single instance of a single observability platform such as Prometheus, Dynatrace or Datadog.
+While Kubernetes does have two ways to extend the metric API server, they have limitations, especially that their custom and external APIs only allow you to use a single instance of a single observability platform such as Prometheus, Dynatrace or Datadog.